julianhyde/open-source-template/README.md

-# open-source-template
+# Looker's open-source-template

-New Open Source repositories should use this as a template
+New Looker Open Source repositories should use this repository as a template.